-- 25th Annual Back to School Supply Giveaway sponsored by the Morales Memorial Foundation – TBD likely August 6th
+- 25th Annual Back to School Supply Giveaway sponsored by the Morales Memorial Foundation – August 7th

 - United Way Free School Supply Resources – Many dates and foundations participate citywide; some require registration beginning in June – distribution is usually August

-- Mayor’s Back to School Fest – TBD
+- Mayor’s Back to School Fest – August 13

 - NAM Back to School Project – TBD